Gazza7205/cloud-workshop-labs/lab-exercise8.md

 5. Select your gateway deployment (e.g. workshopuser99-ssg) from the **Gateway Deployment** dropdown field at the top of the page.
 6. Select the Age Service
 6. Scroll down to Traces and Logs panel
-7. Click on one of the Traces (will open a new tab)
+7. Click on one of the Traces (this will open a new tab)
-8. Click on Logs for this span (will open the service specific Gateway logs on the right)
+8. Click on **Logs for this span** (this will open the span specific Gateway logs on the right)

+_**Note: Correlating logs to traces and spans is possible, because when tracing is enabled on the gateway, the gateway will inject trace and span IDs into service transaction event logs.**_

 ![trace](./exercise8-resources/trace.png)